Best HPI Check Websites UK: 2026 Comparison

 • Useful for cars with continental registration history or recent imports

-• Reports are reasonably structured compared to many competitors
+• Reports are reasonably structured

-• Covers core finance and write-off checks
+• Covers core finance and write-off checks for UK vehicles

 Cons:

-• Significantly more expensive than UK-focused alternatives
+• Priced higher than UK-focused alternatives

 5. Total Car Check